 Nothing but an interest in Christ can give peace in life, or comfort in death.
-He is the chief among ten thousand, and altogether lovely .- My body is in part dead, but I know, I cannot die eternally while Jesus lives.
-I must go down to the grave; but what is the grave; it is but a refining pot fince my Saviour lay in it, it is but a bed of rofes, "He " is the rose of Sharon, and the lily of the valley."
-It was his free grace that drew me, and made me willing in the day of his power; no defire, no merit in me, it was all free and undeferved.
-O let the chastifement of my body be the medicine of my foul, to cure me of fin, and bring me to fincere repentance for it: for Christ was wounded for our transgressions, he was bruised for our iniquities; the chastifement of our peace was upon him.
-Lord, remember the chastifement of Christ for fin, and let my pains be the chastisement of a father, and not the wounds of an enemy.
-Let Christ's fufferings mitigate mine.
+He is the chief among ten thousand, and altogether lovely.-My body is in part dead, but I know I cannot die eternally while Jesus lives.
+I must go down to the grave; but what is the grave? it is but a refining pot since my Saviour lay in it; it is but a bed of roses.
+"He is the Rose of Sharon, and the Lily of the valley."

+It was his free grace that drew me, and made me willing in the day of his power; no defert, no merit in me, it was all free and undeferved.

+O let the chafticement of my body be the medicine of my foul to cure me of fin, and bring me to fincer repentance for it: for Christ was wounded for our transgressions, he was bruifed for our iniquities; the chasticement of our peace was upon him.

+Lord, remember the chastisements of Christ for sin, and let my pains be the chastisement of a father, and not the wounds of an enemy.
+Let Christ's sufferings mitigate mine.

-I rejoice in the prospect of that glorious inheritance referred fafe I could not comfortably enter eternity any other way but in and through this God-man Mediator; if he was not God as well as man I could not be supported, but he is God.
-Oh, this precious Saviour, he is my all in all; he is my all-fufficient good, my portion, and my choice; in him my vaft defires are fulfilled, and all my powers rejoice; I am travelling through a wilderness to a city of habitation, whose builder and maker is God.
+I rejoice in the prospect of that glorious inheritance referved safe-I could not comfortably enter eternity any other way but in and through this God-man Mediator: if he was not God as well as man, I could not be supported, but he is God.

-Oh, delightful thought! that I, who was going on in fin, should be plucked as a brand out of the burning .- Oh, how will they lie on a death bed that have nothing but their own works to fly to! with only this to depend on, I should be the most miserable of all creatures; but the long white robe of my Redeemer's righteousness is all my desire.
-They are truly bleffed, they alone are happy, who are enabled to exult in the garment of celestial glory, which never waxeth old, in the illustrious robes, of a Saviour's confummate righteoufness, which are incorruptible and immortal.
-This is a robe which hides every fin, of thought, word, or deed, that I have committed .- O how unspeakably happy are they, who are justified by this all-perfect righteousness of the Lord Jesus Christ, and who therein can constantly triumph and glory !
-Lord, I live upon Chrift, I live upon his righteothiefs, I live upon his blood and merits; yea, I die alfo leaning wholly upon this bottom.
-It is not paft experiences or manifestations I depend upon: it is Christ a prefent all-sufficient Saviour, and perfect righteousness in him, I look to.
-All my attainments are but less and dung besides him.
+Oh, this precious Savieur, he is my all in all; he is my all-fufficient good, my portion, and my choice; in him my vaft defires are fulfilled, and all my powers rejoice; I am travelling through a wilderness to a city city of habitation, whose builder and maker is God.
+Oh, delightful thought! that I who was going on in fin, should be plucked as a brand out of the burning .- Oh, how will they lie on a death-bed that have nothing but their own works to fly to!
+With only this to depend on, I should be the most miserable of all creatures: but the long white robes of my Redeemer's righteousness are all my defire.
+They are truly bleffed, they alone are happy, who are enabled to exult in the garment of celeftial glory, which never waxeth old, in the illustrious robes of a Saviour's confummate righteoufnefs, which are incorruptible and immortal, This is a robe which hides every fin, of thought, word, or deed, that I have committed .- O how unspeakably happy are they, who are justified by this all-perfect righteousness of the Lord Jesus Christ, and who therein can constantly triumph and glory !

+Lord, I live upon Chrift, I live upon his righteoufnets, I live upon his blood and merits; yea, I die alfo leaning wholly upon this bottom.
+It is not paft experiences or manifeflations I depend upon: it is Chrift a prefent all-fufficient Saviour, and perfect righteoufnets in him.
+I look to.
+All my attainments are but loss and dung besides him.